AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59952-error-on-deleting-shared-catalog-with-same-group-id-as-another-shared-catalog.md

 <u>Steps to reproduce</u>:

-1. Create multiple shared catalogs assigned to the same `customer_group_id` using the following Rest API call:
+1. Create multiple shared catalogs assigned to the same `customer_group_id` using the following REST API call:

     ```
     {